 Red LED Behavior Explanation One (I) blink The lamp won't strike after five (5) attempts.
 Check the lamp and lamp door installations for loose connections.
-Two (2) blinks The lamp counter hours have exceeded lamp life hours.
-Replace the lamp and reset the lamp hours counter.
 Three (3) blinks The projector has shut down.
 Check to see if the lamp door is open.
 If the lamp door is closed, toggle off the projector and wait one minute, then toggle the pro- jector on again.
 If the lamp does not strike after one minute, replace the lamp.
 Con- tact Technical Support (see page 28) for repair if replacing the lamp does not solve the problem.
 Four (4) blinks The fan has failed.
-Contact Technical Sup- port (see page 28) for repair or replacing the fan.
+Contact Technical Support (see page 28) for repair.
 Five (5) blinks The projector is overheating.
 Check for a blocked air vent or clogged lamp housing screen (previous page).
 Contact Technical Support for repair if clearing the vents/ screens does not solve the problem.